-Striking, Engaging Photography - UNICEF
+2. Striking, Engaging Photography - UNICEF

 It evokes memories of our own childhoods; games in the park, summer holidays and secretly enjoying school because of how long you get to spend with your friends.

-But the title, End Child Marriage Today, brings home the plight of Indian children being forced into marriage at in their tender years.
+But the title, End Child Marriage Today, brings home the plight of Indian children being forced into marriage at their tender years.

 Such a powerful juxtaposition is made so effective thanks to the now-no-longer hopeful, young faces which dominate the page.
 Those same smiles which prompted us to remember our own happy childhoods take on a much more emotive angle.

-Big, Bold, Clever Typography - WWF
+4. Big, Bold, Clever Typography - WWF

 This leaflet, by Raewyn Brandon for WWF, is perfectly designed to highlight the startling problems we face due to climate change.

-It grabs your attention even when it’s folded, then as you unfold it and the statistics become clear, you’ve invested time in the leaflet.
+It grabs your attention even when it’s folded.
+Then as you unfold it and the statistics become clear, you’ve invested time in the leaflet.

 The bold typeface and clear messaging mean that this leaves the reader a whole lot more likely to remember the message.

-WWF chose to let the typography and size of their message do the attention-grabbing, UNICEF played around with our emotions through imagery and juxtaposition, whereas Volkswagen provided their readers with a puzzle-like leaflets which unfolded into something informative and persuasive.
+WWF chose to let the typography and size of their message do the attention-grabbing.
+UNICEF played around with our emotions through imagery and juxtaposition.
+Hope City Church intrigued us with their unique layout whereas Sheffield City Region provided their readers with an interactive experience which also offered something informative.